What is a bomb cyclone? What to know about the weather phenomenon

 Whenever a storm is forecast to hit your area, you should make sure to be prepared.

-Stay up to date on the weather forecast for your region as the hazards of a bomb cyclone can vary by location, stock up on emergency supplies and ensure your home is protected.
+Stay up to date on the weather forecast for your region, stock up on enough emergency supplies to last several days and ensure your home is protected.

 "If you're expecting impacts similar to a winter storm, prepare accordingly.
 If you live near a coastal area, coastal flooding could have an impact.
 Heavy rainfall associated with a bomb cyclone could also cause flooding, so those who live in areas that are susceptible to flooding should be on alert," Moore said.